Rhode Island Crappie Fishing

 Crappie Fishing Waters In Rhode Island

-Of the major lakes in Rhode Island, Watchaug Pond is the only one with a significant population of crappie.
+Of the major lakes in Rhode Island, Tiogue Lake, Watchaug Pond and Worden Pond are the only ones with a significant population of crappie.
 The Rhode Island state record black crappie was caught from Watchaug Pond.

 Crappie are actually a member of the sunfish family and can be found in many Rhode Island lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.